libtcod/python-tcod/CONTRIBUTING.md

   `xcode-select --install`
 - Make sure the libtcod submodule is downloaded with this command:
   `git submodule update --init`
-- Install an editable version of tdl with this command:
+- Install an editable version of tcod with this command:
   `pip install --editable . --verbose`

 ## Linux

 - Open a command prompt in the cloned git directory.
 - Assuming a Debian based distribution of Linux.
-  Install tdl's dependancies with this command:
+  Install tcod's dependancies with this command:
   `sudo apt install gcc python-dev libsdl2-dev libffi-dev libomp-dev`
 - Make sure the libtcod submodule is downloaded with this command:
   `git submodule update --init`